-Your license may be suspended or revoked for certain driving offenses, criminal convictions, and a number of other reasons.
+Your license can be suspended or revoked for certain driving offenses, criminal convictions, and a number of other reasons.
 Some of the more common situations that lead to the loss of driving privileges include:

 However, these are just some of the reasons your license can be suspended or revoked—there are quite a few others.

 The lengths of suspension and revocation periods vary depending on the circumstances.
 But once the suspension or revocation is complete, you'll typically need to pay a reinstatement fee of $50 and might need to meet other conditions before you can lawfully drive again.

 Driving on a suspended or revoked license is normally a misdemeanor.
 A conviction carries:

 However, the penalties are more serious if the suspension or revocation was related to a DUI or refusing to submit to alcohol testing in violation of the state's implied consent laws.
 In these circumstances, a conviction carries:

 Depending on the circumstances, a driver who's convicted of operating a vehicle on a suspended or revoked license might also face an additional suspension or revocation period.